AtomicJar/testcontainers-cloud-go-example/README.md

 The tests in this project create a PostgreSQL database and populate it with sample data.
 You can [set a fixed port](https://newsletter.testcontainers.com/announcements/set-fixed-ports-to-easily-debug-development-services) for the `postgres` service, then [freeze containers shutdown](https://newsletter.testcontainers.com/announcements/freeze-containers-to-prevent-their-shutdown-while-you-debug) to easily connect to the database from your IDE after your tests run.

 See if you can inspect the database.
-Username: `test`.
-Password: `test`.
+Username: `postgres`.
+Password: `postgres`.